-Save Money by Working with Others
+Save Money by Working With Others

 Try Saving on Your Lunches

-Try eating leftovers, packing your lunches at the beginning of the week, and doing a lunch exchange at work.
+Try eating leftovers, packing your lunches at the beginning of the week, or doing a lunch exchange at work.
 All of these ideas can help reduce your food bill.
 Additionally, it gives you more control over the food that you eat and gives you the option of making—and eating—healthier meals.

 Cook More at Home

 So try cooking your dinners at home each night, at least during the week.
 If you're pressed for time in the evenings, try working slow cooker meals into your weekly dinner repertoire.

 Take the Time to Plan

-05Coupons, Sales and Store Brands
+Coupons, Sales and Store Brands

-You can do so by shopping around (pun intended) for the cheapest grocery store.
+Couponing and comparison shopping are other great strategies for decreasing your food bill and paying less for those items you already buy.
+You can do so by shopping around—pun intended—for the cheapest grocery store.
 Some stores charge significantly less for the food when compared to others in the area.